conda/governance/CODE_OF_CONDUCT.md

 Although we have phrased the formal diversity statement generically to make it all-inclusive, we recognize that there are specific identities that are impacted by systemic discrimination and marginalization.
 We welcome all people to participate in the conda Organization community regardless of their identity or background.

-# conda Organization Code of Conduct: Introduction & Scope
+# Conda Organization Code of Conduct: Introduction & Scope

 This code of conduct should be honored by everyone who participates in the conda Organization community.
 It should be honored in any conda Organization-related activities, by anyone claiming affiliation with the conda Organization, and especially when someone is representing the conda Organization in any role (including as an event volunteer or speaker).